theuerc/Website/src/routes/guides/custom-java-distribution-on-gitpod/index.md

   - before: sdk install java 17.0.4.1-tem
 ```

 This is almost good.
-The problem is that `sdk install` prompts user to set the installed version as a default.
+The problem is that `sdk install` prompts the user to set the installed version as a default.
 There's no flag to run the command in non-interactive mode, but there is a [hacky workaround](https://github.com/sdkman/sdkman-cli/issues/101#issuecomment-155938383):

 ```yaml
 tasks: